 Studies conducted by other notable organizations, including the RAND Corporation, the Centre for Economic Policy Research, London, and the National Institute of Mental Health, all reached similar conclusions.
 In short, the worlds of science and medicine continually conclude that marijuana is not a gateway drug.

 Marijuana May Help Combat Hard Drug Use

-Medical Marijuana Combats Opioid Addiction and Death
+Medical Marijuana and Opioid Addiction

 The Journal of the American Medical Association published a report in October 2014 (9) that studied the impact of state medical cannabis laws and how they impact opioid mortality rates.
 The study, which covered the years between 1999 and 2010 and included all 50 states, found that states that legalized medical cannabis “… had a 24.8% lower mean annual opioid overdose mortality rate compared with states without medical cannabis laws.”
 (9)

-Medical Marijuana Reduces Use of Prescription Medications
+Medical Marijuana and the Reduction of Prescription Medications

 A review of New England’s medical marijuana dispensary members concluded that prescription drug use is reduced when medical marijuana laws are passed.
 (10) Reductions in use among those polled included the following drugs and percentages: